Six family members swept away in floods

 - Saldivar says his brother, the driver, escaped and clung to a branch as van sank

-(CNN)As his brother tells it, Sammy Saldivar tried to maneuver around Harvey's floodwaters.
+(CNN)As his brother tells it, Sammy Saldivar tried his best to maneuver around Harvey's floodwaters.

-Sammy packed his elderly parents and their great-grandchildren, ages 6 to 16, into a van as water rose around their northeast Texas home.
+Sammy packed his elderly parents and their great-grandchildren into a van as water rose around their northeast Texas home on Sunday.

-As he approached a waterlogged bridge over Greens Bayou, he tried to turn around but his father yelled at him to keep going, his brother, Ric Saldivar, said.
+He approached a waterlogged bridge over Greens Bayou and wanted to turn around.
+But his father yelled at him to keep going, his brother, Ric Saldivar, said.
 Even at 84, patriarch Manuel Saldivar was still demanding.
 The way they were raised, "Dad tells you to do something, you do it," Ric Saldivar said.

-Sammy made it across the bridge only to encounter a dip in the road on the other side, Ric Saldivar told CNN's Erin Burnett, recalling what his brother told him.
+Sammy made it across the bridge only to encounter a dip in the road on the other side, Ric Saldivar said, recalling what his brother told him.
 Sammy lost control and the van went nose-first into the bayou with the family trapped inside.

 Sammy managed to wriggle out of his seat belt and through the driver's side window.
-He made his way to a branch in the rushing water and held on for his life, Ric Saldivar said.
+He made his way to a branch in the rushing water and held on for his life, Ric Saldivar told CNN's Erin Burnett.

 The water was so deep the van bobbed up and down.
 Sammy could hear the children scream and cry as they tried to escape.
 He yelled out to them to go to the back of the van and open the door, but they never made it.
 The van plunged into the water as Sammy watched.

-Ric Saldivar said a sheriff told him his brother was stuck in the water for 45 minutes.
+Ric Saldivar said the Harris County Sheriff's Office told him his brother was stuck in the water for 45 minutes.
 They still don't know where the van is, whether the current carried it away or if it sank close to where it went in.
 They'll have to wait for the storms to pass to look for it.

 For now, all the Saldivar family can do is grieve and comfort their surviving relative.